[Source: Bank of Korea]

-The country’s M2 money supply reached 3,191.3 trillion won ($2.88 trillion) in December, up 0.4 percent from the previous month, according to the data released by the Bank of Korea on Wednesday.
+The country’s M2 money supply reached 3,385 trillion won ($2.96 trillion) in May, up 0.6 percent from April, according to the data released by the Bank of Korea on Monday.

-M2 is a broad measure of money supply and closely watched indicator for policymakers.
+M2 is a broad measure that shows how much money is being circulated in the market.
 It includes all liquid assets, such as cash and checking deposits, as well as less liquid forms, such as savings deposits, money market securities and mutual funds.